Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/trustZone/eic/eic_pin_toggle/readme.md

 This demonstrates TrustZone feature and uses two projects viz., Secure and Non-Secure Project that work together on the same MCU and offering security isolation between the Trusted and the Non-trusted resources in the device.

-- Secure project uses an EIC pin to generate interrupt on rising edge and toggles the LED
+- Secure project uses an EIC pin to generate interrupt on rising edge and toggles the LED0
-- Non-secure project uses an EIC pin to generate interrupt on rising edge and toggle an GPIO pin
+- Non-secure project uses an EIC pin to generate interrupt on rising edge and toggle an GPIO pin and LED1
 - Non-secure project also uses RTC to generate periodic event to toggle a GPIO pin

 ## Components Used